kukimik/kukimik.github.io/content/Polski/Osobiste/Lista życzeń.md

 - Big Brother and the Holding Company - Cheap Thrills
 - Bill Withers - Just As I Am
 - Bill Withers - Live at Carnegie Hall
+- Bob Dylan - Blood on the Tracks
 - Boney M - Nightflight to Venus
 - Caravan - If I Could Do It All Over Again, I'd Do It All Over You
 - Circus - Movin' On